Angel5215/100DaysOfSwiftUI/README.md

 - [Day 16](WeSplit): Project 1, part one.
 - [Day 17](WeSplit): Project 1, part two.
 - Day 18.
-Project 1, part three (**Challenge day**).
+Project 1, part three (**Wrap-up day**).
+- Day 19.
+Challenge day #1.

 ## Challenge days

+The projects in this section are completely started from scratch and are designed to test what I learned over the last days.
+My attempt at solving them will be uploaded in the [Challenges](./Challenges) folder.

+## Wrap-up challenges

-The solution for challenge days will be uploaded in separate branches to keep the projects in a state that can be used for a later review or upcoming challenges that use the same projects.
+The solution for challenges of wrap-up days will be uploaded in separate branches to keep the projects in a state that can be used for a later review or upcoming challenges that use the same projects.
 To check my attempts at solving them, just checkout the branch from the following list:

 - Day 18: `challenge/project_one_day_18`